luuductrung1234/dev-roadmap/README.md

 ## About
-> This repository is base on many other public repo in Github.
+> This repository is base on many other public repos in Github.
 It's still in the construction.
 >
 > Feel free to fork and use it in your own way (note: your forked repo will not contain resource boards)

 ## Instruction
-> - Visit [**Wiki**](https://github.com/luuductrung1234/dev-roadmap/wiki) to see instruction details
+> - Let visit [**Wiki**](https://github.com/luuductrung1234/dev-roadmap/wiki) to see instruction details
-> - Visit [**My Collected Resources**](https://github.com/luuductrung1234/dev-roadmap/projects) to see the resource boards
+> - Let visit [**My Board**](https://github.com/luuductrung1234/dev-roadmap/projects) to see the collected resources
 > - You can choose a specific major that you concern to start learning and using these resources

 ## Contribute